yuvarajmonarch/EX_3_IMPLICIT/README.md

+## EXPERIMENT:03  Implement an application that uses Intent(Implicit) using Android Studio.
-## Ex.No:3 Develop program to create a text field and a button “Navigate”.
+Develop program to create a text field and a button “Navigate”.
 When you enter “www.gmail.com” and press navigate button it should open google page using Implicit Intents.

 ## AIM: